MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 ### [Azure PowerShell](#tab/azure-powershell)

-Run  New-AzADAppFederatedCredential cmdlet to create a new federated identity credential for your Microsoft Entra application.
+Run `New-AzADAppFederatedCredential` cmdlet to create a new federated identity credential for your Microsoft Entra application.

 * Replace `$applicationObjectId` with the **application-object-id (generated while creating app)** for your Microsoft Entra application.
 * Set a value for `CREDENTIAL-NAME` to reference later.
-* Set the `subject`, as its value is defined by GitHub depending on your workflow:
+* Set the `subject`, as GitHub defines the value of the `subject` depending on your workflow:
   * Jobs in your GitHub Actions environment: `repo:<Organization/Repository>:environment:<env name>`
   * For Jobs not tied to an environment, include the ref path for branch/tag based on the ref path used for triggering the workflow: `repo:<Organization/Repository>:ref:<ref path>`.
 For example, `repo:octo-org/octo-repo:ref:refs/heads/my-branch` or `repo:octo-org/octo-repo:ref:refs/tags/my-tag`.
   * For workflows triggered by a pull request event: `repo:<Organization/Repository>:pull_request`.